 It makes sense for the commit check to require the any issues being closed or fixed by a commit to be in the same project, but we shouldn't disallow simple references ("re", "ref" tag) to issues from other projects.

 It's still semi-common for fixes of plugin issues to require changes to pulpcore and on rare occasions vice-versa.

-#3 Updated by daviddavis about 1 month ago
+#3 Updated by daviddavis 4 months ago

 Personally, when I am working on a plugin change that requires a change in pulpcore, I always file an issue against pulpcore.
 This helps track changes in redmine and associates these changes with milestones.
 Also, it forces me to create a changelog entry so that other plugin authors are aware of the change.

 If we do decide to disable the project check for

 ref issues, then we'll also have to update changelog check that checks that all commits (besides